 Architects and engineers need insurance to cover risks specific to their businesses, such as negligence claims for design flaws.
 While there’s no single engineer and architect insurance policy, business owners can match common commercial policies to their risks.
 Professional liability insurance and a business owner’s policy (BOP) usually costs $2,000 to $4,150 annually.

 Architects and engineers have highly specialized insurance needs.
-Hiscox understands these needs and has architect and professional engineer insurance that covers the risks.
-Plus, you can get coverage in just minutes by filling out a simple online application.
+The Hartford understands these needs and has architect and professional engineer insurance that covers the risks.
+Complete a short online questionnaire to receive a quote in minutes.

 How Architect & Professional Engineer Insurance Works

 When you buy insurance for engineers and architects, you’re getting multiple policies that cover risks specific to your profession.
 One common risk is accusations of negligence like design flaws that cause a building collapse.
 That’s typically covered by architect professional liability.
 Because the risk is severe, these policies run between $1,500 to $3,500.

 Architects and engineers face other, less serious risks too.
 They have business property that can be damaged or destroyed and offices where clients might suffer an accident.
 Business property like equipment and office space is covered by commercial property.
 Third-party accidents are covered by general liability.
 Insurers often combine these policies into a BOP.
 It provides both coverages in a convenient, affordable bundle.